Webb's Depth of Knowledge: The Four DOK Levels with Examples

 By incorporating DOK into assessment creation, teachers can also measure students' learning progress comprehensively and adjust their instruction accordingly.

-In addition, it is important for teachers to work collaboratively with professional learning coaches to develop DOK materials and lessons that are tailored to the specific needs of the special education student.
+In addition, for teachers to work collaboratively with professional learning coaches to develop DOK materials and lessons that are tailored to the specific needs of the special education student.
 This can help to ensure that each student is learning at an appropriate level of cognitive complexity, and that each student is being challenged in a way that is appropriate for their individual needs.

 Here are five key papers or research articles discussing Webb's Depth of Knowledge (DOK) and its implications in education: